-- Next, place the soaked or sprouted buckwheat groats into a bowl or blender and add enough water to almost cover them.
+- Next, place the soaked or sprouted buckwheat groats into a bowl or blender and add enough water to almost cover them (90g of water per each 100g of groats).
 Use regular blender or immersion blender to blend them into smooth batter.

 - Transfer the batter into preferably sterilised jar leaving 1½ cm (½-inch) headspace.
 Close the lid and leave at room temperature or put into warm (30°C, 85°F) oven to do its job.